The body is the materialisation of our experiences, influenced by our environment, and reflecting our beliefs and emotions.

 - 1995 to present time deepens her understanding of Muscular Chains, technique developed by Godelieve Dennis-Struif (physiotherapist and osteopath) in Belgium/France;

-- 1998-2001 undergoes bachelor degree at UNIP University of Physiotherapy in Sao Paulo, Brazil.
+- 1998-2001 Bachelor degree at UNIP University of Physiotherapy in Sao Paulo, Brazil.
 Her graduation dissertation is about Physiotherapy as a path to natural birth;

-- Fabiola Haru emigrated from Brazil in 2002 and since then than has practised for a number of years before giving birth to her daughter, Nina Maria.
+- Fabiola Haru emigrated from Brazil in 2002 and since then, has practised for a number of years before giving birth to her daughter, Nina Maria.

 - During 2012 and 2013 Fabiola developed the Movement Laboratory with Tania Huddart.
 A space for exploration and Movement investigation;

 - In 2013 Fabiola is invited to be the Guest Speaker at Hearts and Bones Pilates Conference